gabra7310/healthinsurance-cross-sell/README.md

-# Health Insurance Cross Sell
+# Health Insurance Cross Sell - Overview

-Neste repositório estará contido o processo de um projeto de machine learning para previsão da propensão de venda de seguros de carros para uma seguradora que já possui uma base de clientes de seguro de vida.
+On this repository will be contained the process of a machine learning project in Learning to Rank with the objective to classify and rank clients interested in purchasing vehicle insurance.
+The data have been acquired in the challenge [Health Insurance Cross Sell Prediction](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction) from Kaggle
 ## Data Description
 Variable	            Definition